Banyan Tree Ringha

 Best Time To Visit

 Visit Shangri-La between March and October.
-To see the wild flowers in bloom visit from March to August or go in September and October when the trees are ablaze with colour.
+To see the wildflowers in bloom, visit from March to August or go in September and October when the trees are ablaze with color.

 How To Get There

 The resort is a 40-minute drive from Shangri-La Diqinq Airport.
 Flights from the UK tend to go via Shanghai or Beijing and then transfer within China.
 To explore the local area, you can horseback ride, trek or rent jeeps and explore independently.

 The picturesque resort is made up of Tibetan Farmhouses and feels like an authentic little Tibetan village, especially as the incredible beauty of the Himalayas surrounds you.
 The colors of this resort are heavenly.
 The vibrant colors of the glorious Shangri-La are all around you and never fail to bring a smile.

 Service & Facilities

 The spa is quite something here; the luxurious Banyan Tree Spa Ringha offers treatments inspired by local Tibetan beliefs.
 The hotel will happily advise on Tibetan treks and tours to monasteries and Tibetan villages, which are a fantastic way of immersing yourself in this magnificent culture and embracing the spirituality and soul of the area.
 After you’ve explored, why not do a little shopping to help remember your trip; the Banyan Tree Gallery is stocked with local handicrafts and exciting pieces that will take you right back to Tibet.

 The service is excellent; the staff is caring and attentive.